soumenganguly/hardwarecheck/README.md

-This is a basic shell script to test the hardware of your machine.
-It redirects the ouput to a CSV file.
+This is a basic shell script to test the hardware of your machine( It redirects the output to a CSV file in your $pwd ).

 ###### Checks for:
 1. No. of CPUs